Tony Clarkin

-Tony Clarkin (born Anthony Michael Clarkin, 24 November 1946) is an English musician and record producer, best known as the guitarist of the rock band Magnum.
-He has been the sole songwriter throughout Magnum's history, writing all of the material on their 22 studio albums as well as on two studio albums by Magnum spin-off group Hard Rain.
+Anthony Michael Clarkin (24 November 1946 – 7 January 2024) was an English musician, best known as the guitarist of the rock band Magnum.
+He was the sole songwriter throughout Magnum's history, writing all of the material on their 23 studio albums as well as on two studio albums by Magnum spin-off group Hard Rain.
+He also produced most of Magnum's albums.

 Biography

-Clarkin was born and grew up in the Shard End area of Birmingham, which spawned a number of bands tagged with the 'Brum Beat' label.
+Anthony Michael Clarkin was born and grew up in the Shard End area of Birmingham, which spawned a number of bands tagged with the 'Brum Beat' label.
 Leaving school to train as a Ladies hairdresser he soon quit to join his first band The Boulevards with former school friends.

 Magnum (1972–1995)

-Formed in 1972, Magnum have undergone several changes in personnel over the years, however the core of vocalist Bob Catley and guitarist/songwriter Tony Clarkin remain today.

-Magnum began as the house band at Birmingham's famous Rum Runner night club (later the home of Duran Duran).
+Magnum began as the house band at Birmingham's Rum Runner night club (later the home of Duran Duran) in 1972.

 They began to develop their own style by playing Clarkin's songs at a residency at The Railway Inn, in Birmingham's Curzon Street, in 1976.
-Joining Clarkin and Catley were drummer Kex Gorin and bassist Dave Morgan (later a member of ELO) and Mark Stanway keyboard player joined in 1980 and remained till 2016.
-Their most notable success during these early years was the Jeff Glixman produced Chase The Dragon (1982) which reached #17 in the UK, and included several songs that would be mainstays of the band's live set, notably "Soldier of the Line", "Sacred Hour" and "The Spirit".
+Joining Clarkin and Bob Catley were drummer Kex Gorin and bassist Dave Morgan (later a member of ELO) and Mark Stanway keyboard player joined in 1980 and remained until 2016.
+Their most notable success during these early years was the Jeff Glixman produced Chase The Dragon (1982) which reached number 17 in the UK Albums Chart, and included several songs that would be mainstays of the band's live set, notably "Soldier of the Line", "Sacred Hour" and "The Spirit".

-It wasn't until the band came into association with manager Keith Baker, their breakthrough album came in 1985 with On a Storyteller's Night which featured the single "Just Like an Arrow".
-This success continued in the following years when Keith introduced the band to Queen drummer Roger Taylor.
-Roger Taylor produced Vigilante in 1986, the top 5 album Wings of Heaven in 1988, and the Keith Olsen produced Goodnight L.A. reaching #9 in the UK album charts in 1990.
+It was not until the band came into association with manager Keith Baker, their breakthrough album came in 1985 with On a Storyteller's Night which featured the single "Just Like an Arrow".
+This success continued in the following years when Baker introduced the band to Queen drummer Roger Taylor.
+He produced Vigilante in 1986, the top 5 album Wings of Heaven in 1988, and the Keith Olsen produced Goodnight L.A. which reached number 9 in the UK Albums Chart in 1990.

-In the summer of 1995 Clarkin announced the band were to split following a farewell tour of the UK and Europe.
+In mid 1995, Clarkin announced the band were to split following a farewell tour of the UK and Europe.

-Hard Rain (1995–2001)
+Hard Rain (1996–2000)

 After Magnum split, a spin-off group featuring Catley and Clarkin was formed called Hard Rain, and they released the albums Hard Rain and When The Good Times Come.
 It was around this time that Catley launched a solo career using various songwriters, including Gary Hughes of the band Ten.
 However, Hard Rain found gigs and booking hard to come by, and there were discussions about renaming the band as Magnum.
 Also, at this time, Catley was becoming increasingly focused on his solo career, and he quit Hard Rain, marking the end of a working relationship with Clarkin that dated back to 1972.
 After a quiet period Clarkin announced the end of Hard Rain.